 Abby was tired, so I dropped her off at the motel and headed for Badlands, where I had a nice, decently difficult hike and made some really nice images.

-We were able to see the Enchanted World Doll Museum in Mitchell, South Dakota.
+We were able to see the Enchanted World Doll Museum and the Mitchell Corn Palace in Mitchell, South Dakota.
 Later we photographed Abby in Abbyville, Kansas.